In response to an overwhelming lack of public demand, we return to our award for the person who’s annoyed us most during the past month…

 Both major parties ran scared in the face of this phenomenon.
 The issue, it was assumed, was the electorate’s dislike of immigration, which had polled as the second biggest concern of electors in 2010.
 So David Cameron set a ludicrously implausible target of reducing immigration to ‘the tens of thousands’, and appointed Theresa May as home secretary, expecting her to talk tough and maybe to be a little bit nasty.

 Labour had a much steeper hill to climb, and were further handicapped by Gordon Brown’s inept handling of the issue, from purloining the BNP slogan ‘British jobs for British workers’, through to his denunciation of Gillian Duffy as a ‘bigoted woman’.
 Worse yet, it was increasingly believed that the cause of the discontent was the legacy of the New Labour government itself.

-And so Ed Miliband’s Labour, with Cooper to the fore, began a doomed attempt to neutralize the party’s terrible polling on immigration.
+And so Ed Miliband’s Labour, with Cooper to the fore, began a desperate attempt to neutralize the party’s terrible polling on immigration.
 But since talking about immigration itself might be deemed, you know, a bit on the racist side, the discussion was framed in terms of illegal immigration, even though the public concern was by now primarily about legal migration from the EU.

 Cooper began by attacking the Coalition government’s policy and practice.
 Public spending cuts were jeopardizing the work of the UK Border Agency, she said in 2011, and there was ‘a big gap between the government’s rhetoric and reality on immigration’.
 She also said that New Labour had made a mistake in not introducing a points-based policy from the outset.